 In developing democratic countries, the Judiciary has to play an important role if the law has to keep pace with social needs.
 Such an approach is very pertinent in the field of legislation and subordinate legislation.
 Law is not static, but dynamic and therefore the norms to control it cannot be static.
-The role of judiciary with the advancement in the thought process of a human being had shifted its traditional role to more participatory one to cater to the changing needs of the society.
+The role of the judiciary with the advancement in the thought process of a human being had shifted its traditional role to a more participatory one to cater to the changing needs of the society.
 Apart from the basic role, the judiciary is also concerned with the function of acting as a final interpreter of the Constitution and other organic laws, protector of Fundamental Rights of the citizens and guardian to keep necessary checks upon the constitutional transgressions by other organs of the state.

 “All the rights secured to the citizens under the Constitution are worth nothing, and a mere bubble, except guaranteed to them by the ‘Rule of Law’ and an independent and virtuous Judiciary.”- Andrew Jackson.